 She opened the safe, touched the last letter he had written her, then placed the family pensieve on the nightstand.
-It was hewn out of an ancient occamy shell, pure silver and sea tarnished.
+It was made out of an ancient occamy shell, pure silver and sea tarnished.
 The occamy crest of copper and bronze was adorned by stones and engravings, some which seemed to come from forgotten alphabets.
-Inside memories whispered to her, some in unknown languages as if awoken by the lives of those who had traveled before her as well as the adventures yet to be written.
+Inside memories whispered to her, some in unknown languages as if awoken by the lives of those who had travelled before her as well as the adventures yet to be written.
 There were times when it seemed to hum and sing to her.
 A low thrum no one else heard.
 When she was lonely she would go to sleep listening to its chorus of interlaced reminiscences.

 It is the custom to bury pensieves with their owners or to empty them, but family legend has it that this pensieve had been washed up at the feet of a great, great aunt three days after burying it with her sister at sea.
-This tale went on to say it had washed up centuries before that in a stream.
+This tale went on to say it had washed up many centuries before that in a stream in India.
 It must have belonged to an ancestor, the magical basin had long been enchanted so that only relatives could see or pass it on to the next generation.
 This she knew to be true.
 A permanent tongue binding curse prevented anyone from divulging its existence to others.
 When it appeared to someone, they had become irrevocably family.
 Yet only those who had the gift of magic could use it.
-When Lizzie O’ Brien had first become ill with Seer’s fever and had to go to St. Mungo’s hospital, she had given it to her children as a way to stay close and guide them with her memories even when she could not be there in person.
+When Lizzie O’ Brian had first become ill with Seer’s fever and had to go to St. Mungo’s hospital, she had given it to her children as a way to stay close and guide them with her memories even when she could not be there in person.
 It was their families greatest secret and its greatest secret keeper.

-She tenderly kissed the crooning occamy’s head and bade goodnight to those loved ones whose memories she carried with her after they were gone.
+She tenderly kissed the crooning occamy’s head and bade goodnight to those loved ones whose memories she carried with her.
 She took out the second pensieve.
 This was grey stone and pewter and carried the ministry of magic logo.
 It was enchanted with all the usual muggle repelling and undetectable charms.
 This was used for collecting, examining and organising the memories and predictions Lindsay collected for the department of mysteries.
 She raised her wand to her temple and siphoned off the information she had gathered during the day.
 The recollections spun like threads of silver silk; like dewy spiders’ webs shimmering in mist, then swirled with those collected in different times and places.
 Soon, she’d examine the webs and patterns that would begin to form.
 For now, the threads swirled in and out of one another in the bowl, fizzing and popping occasionally when memories connected.
 Images raced by on the surface like the faces and landscapes reflected in the windows of the rushing train.

 She set them aside, remembering what her mother had taught her.
-“Don’t get lost in the visions of others or in yesterdays,” she heard her mother say “and forget to live your own life, today.”
+“Don’t get lost in the visions of others or in yesterdays,” she heard her mum say “and forget to live your own life, today.”